Title IX Investigation Overview

-Counseling and Psychological Services provides free confidential mental health counseling and support to Appalachian students.
+Counseling and Psychological Services provides free and confidential mental health counseling and support to Appalachian students.
 Located on the 1st floor of the Miles Annas Building, the Counseling Center offers emergency and urgent support connecting students with a Counselor On Call: 828.262.3180.

-Counseling for Faculty and Staff provides free confidential mental health counseling and support to Appalachian employees.
+Counseling for Faculty and Staff provides free and confidential mental health counseling and support to Appalachian employees.
 Located in University Hall, CFS provides short-term services to faculty, staff, and their family members to identify, prevent, and address personal, family, and workplace issues.

 Private Assistance and Support

 Case Managers in the Office of the Dean of Students can provide general assistance to students engaged in Title IX investigations.
 Case Managers can discuss campus and community resources, discuss adjustments or needs or interim action, and serve as a referral agent to students who need additional support.